Standing waves for the NLS equation with competing nonlocal and local nonlinearities: the double $L^{2}$-supercritical case: Introduction

-At this point, there are two different ways to deal with Eq. (\ref{e1-1}) according to the role of $\lambda $: $(i)$ the frequency $\lambda $ is a fixed and assigned parameter; $(ii)$ the frequency $\lambda $ is an unknown of the problem.
+At this point, there are two different ways to deal with (\ref{e1-1}) according to the role of the frequency $\lambda $: $(i)$ the frequency $\lambda $ is a fixed and assigned parameter; $(ii)$ the frequency $\lambda $ is an unknown of the problem.